How Social Commerce Works: The Social Psychology of Social Shopping

 The Social Psychology of Social Shopping

 At one level the social psychology of social shopping is easy; social shopping harnesses the human capacity for social learning, learning from the knowledge and experience of others we know and/or trust.
 This social learning faculty is part of our social intelligence, the ability to understand and learn from each other and profit from social situations.
-But social shopping tools also work at a more fundamental level, by playing to cognitive biases in how people are influenced by people when shopping.
+But social shopping tools also work at a more fundamental level, by playing on cognitive biases in how people are influenced by people when shopping.

 Heuristic #1: Social Proof